DhruvGajera9022/Notes-App/README.md

   - **Notes Management**: Add, Edit, Delete, Pin, Search Notes.
   - **Security**: JWT-based authentication and authorization.

+### Swagger UI Integration

+- Swagger UI is integrated into the backend to provide a detailed API documentation for easier exploration and testing of the API endpoints.
+- Access the Swagger UI at the following URL:
+  Swagger UI

 ---

 ## Installation and Setup